 Every PC gamer understands that selecting a perfect gaming mouse is crucial to his overall experience.
 A quality gaming mouse determines how fine, speedy, and accurate your clicks, selections, and abrupt movements are.
 A traditional computer mouse isn’t suitable to withstand quick movement or intense clicking, making it prone to damage and malfunction.
-A gaming mouse will not turn you into a pro, but it will offer you a competitive edge and make certain games far more enjoyable and convenient to play.
+A gaming mouse may not turn you into a pro, but it would definitely offer you a competitive edge and make certain games far more enjoyable and convenient to play.

-What to keep in mind while shopping for the best gaming mouse?
+What to keep in mind while buying a gaming mouse?

 Selecting a sensor